-I could go on about why it’s important to create opportunities for teamwork but the long and short of it is that it instills a sense of synergy and productivity and increases transparency.
+I could go on about why it’s essential to create opportunities for teamwork.
+Still, the long and short of it is that it instils a sense of synergy and productivity and increases transparency.
 Surely that’s reason enough to take the necessary steps.

 But what are those necessary steps?

 Start by creating a culture of reaching out.
 Let team members know they can get in touch with you for little things – whether it’s work-related or otherwise.
 This can be a quick voice call or video chat.